Melbourne Bucket List: What to Eat, See and Do on Your First (or Fifth) Visit

 Festivals in Melbourne

-If you time it right, you might get to take in one of Melbourne’s fantastic festivals or events.
-From the Spring Racing Carnival (October), to the iconic Moomba, Christmas carols in the Sidney Myer Music Bowl, and The Melbourne Comedy Festival there is a lot happening in Australia’s most populous city.
+Time it right and you might catch one of Melbourne’s festivals or events.
+From the Spring Racing Carnival in October, to Moomba, Christmas carols at the Sidney Myer Music Bowl and the Melbourne Comedy Festival, there’s a good amount happening throughout the year.

 Sports lovers will also want to note the Australian Open (Tennis), AFL Grand Final, Cricket’s Boxing Day test match and the Formula 1® Australian Grand Prix.